 This is a 300-level literature course that will address various topics related to the literatures, cultures and cinemas of Hispanic countries.
 Cross-listed as WST 331, when the topic is Hispanic Women's Literature, for students seeking a minor in Women's Studies.
 WST 331 will not meet a requirement of the Spanish major or minor.
 This course may be taken more than once under a different topic.
-A self-designed service- learning project may be required.
-Participation in the Languages Recital is required.
-This SPA 300-level course will be pitched at the Intermediate-High/ Advanced-Low ACTFL levels.
-Prerequisite: SPA 315 or equivalent.
+All aspects of the course are designed to cultivate the skills of critical analysis, while simultaneously continuing to develop oral and written communicative proficiency in Spanish.
+Prerequisite: SPA 315.
 Spring semester every third year.